 In the UK, this candy is called Love Hearts but is essentially the same product.
 The unique little candy shapes and the cute sayings are key to the enjoyment of these little heart-shaped candies and the small boxes are perfect for kids to give to one another along with their paper valentines.
 These are staple candy for the holiday but you can sometimes buy them out of season as well through some suppliers.

-When the candy was first made in 1847, Oliver R Chase invented a machine that could cut lozenges that were a lot like Necco Wafers.
+When the Conversation Hearts were first made in 1847, Oliver R Chase invented a machine that could cut lozenges that were a lot like Necco Wafers.
 The candy lozenges were the basis for his candy company and his brother began adding the clever little sayings to the wafers in 1866.
 The machine that was made to stamp the candies with the message was like a stamp and it was very successful at creating the same kinds of cute messaging that the candies are emblazoned with today.

 The original messages were things like, “married in pink, he will take a drink” or “married in white, you have chosen right”.
 This early version of the candy was called “Sweethearts” and this was the name that they carried until 1901.
 The candy underwent a change at this time and other shapes were tried out like postcards, horseshoes, watches, and even baseballs.
 There were also added varieties like chocolates and sugar-free hearts.

 In the 1990s, the sayings were updated to be more modern and things like, “Call me”, “Email me” and “Fax me” were added.
 The company continues to have to revise the sayings on the hearts as new slang comes into fashion and new romantic sayings come to be.
 Necco made the hearts year-round at this point and the production was stepped up in September to meet the demand for February.